The Story of our Curriculum - click below

 In addition, French is taught each week following the Jolie Ronde scheme and RE is taught (in mini topics each term) following the Nottinghamshire Agreed Syllabus.
 PE is taught every week (in half term blocks) covering dance, athletics, gymnastics, invasion games, multi-skills, swimming and outdoor adventurous activity.

-To ensure that we have a clear progression of knowledge, skills and vocabulary, for each subject area, throughout key stage 2, we have devised our own progression sheets for planning and assessment.
+To ensure that we have a clear progression of knowledge, skills and vocabulary, for each subject area, throughout key stage 2, we have devised our own progression sheets, teaching sequences and assessment guidance.

 Our intention is that children are better equipped to make sense of the world they live in – by understanding where they fit geographically into the world and where they fit into global history.
 A whole school approach has been adopted.
 In term 1, all children focus on Worksop and the surrounding area, as well as British history.
 In term 2, the children take their learning further afield and further back in time – to learn from other civilisations.
 In term 3, the children consider their impact on the world and its future.
 We have maps and a timeline in the school hall (as well as in every classroom) so that each year group can see where their piece of learning fits into the big picture.